chbrown/birdie/README.md

     { "staticPattern": "static/{file}" }

-Most filenames denote their resource, but not specifying `{resource}` might end up overwriting some files. `birdie install` will not inform you of such conflicts, so be careful.
+Most filenames denote their resource, but not specifying `{resource}` might end up overwriting some files. `birdy install` will not inform you of such conflicts, so be careful.

 Then fetch them!

-    birdie install
+    birdy install

 ### Command line options

 You can specify all these options at the command line, instead of `package.json`.
 But I led with `package.json` because that's the sane way.

-Run `birdie --help` to see what flags to use.
+Run `birdy --help` to see what flags to use.

-### Over the top

-Birdie also aliases the main script to `birdy`, so `birdie ...` and `birdy ...` do exactly the same thing.

 ## resources/*